figtools/figgy.docs/docs/manual/figgy-cloud/index.md

-# Figgy Cloud

-Figgy Cloud is a suite of services that "keep the trains running on time" in your AWS accounts.
-These services maintain the integrity of your configuration tree, support the FiggyCLI, and provide facilities for configuration backup and restoration.
-Deploying Figgy starts with deploying Figgy Cloud, and to do so, you will need to decide what type of Figgy Cloud deployment makes the most sense for your organization.
-Below you'll find explanations of the different deployment options.

 ## Deploying Figgy

 Before you deploy Figgy into your environment you must decide which authentication method works best for your